Ocean Acidification Experiment

 Figure 2: Formula for determining pKa from Ka

-Appendix H of your textbook provides a list of Ka values for most the weak acids listed below.
-You may also need to look some of the Ka values up online.
-You can use this resource to help identify the chemicals you will need to prepare your buffer solutions.
+Appendix H of your textbook lists of Ka values for most the weak acids listed below.
+You may also need to look up some of the Ka values online.
+This resource can help identify the chemicals you need to prepare a buffer solution.
 Then use the Henderson-Hasslebalch equation to determine how much of the conjugate acid-base pair you will need to create your buffer.

 The pKa of each conjugate acid can be used to identify the best conjugate acid-base pair needed to make a buffer.
 For instance, if you want to create a buffer with a pH of 4, then choose a conjugate acid with a pKa close to 4 to make your buffer.